 Two Ten was founded in 1939 in the leather district in Boston, Massachusetts – the birthplace of the shoe industry in the United States and the greatest concentration of footwear manufacturers, companies and workers.
 During the great depression, many jobs were lost, and shoe industry was not immune.
 A group of local shoepeople gathered together every Wednesday to share stories and cigars, and pass a hat to contribute some of their meager earnings with whosever family was most in need that week.

 This simple act of kindness, compassion and caring for community eventually inspired the development of a small organization dedicated solely to helping shoepeople in need.
 Setting up at 210 Lincoln Street, from which organization would take its name, A.A.
 Bloom, Abe Berkowitz, Morris Rosenston and Al Schachat founded the Two Ten Footwear Foundation.

 The Two Ten Footwear Foundation grew rapidly during its first 10 years.
 The Annual Banquets and bi-annual golf tournaments were raising awareness throughout the industry, and in 1945 Two Ten became a national organization.

-Two Ten Footwear Foundation evolved the Mobile Canteen initative into a bigger program.
+Two Ten Footwear Foundation evolved the Mobile Canteen initiative into a bigger program.
 During the decade the vehicle traveled more than 100,000 miles and answered approximately 1,000 emergency calls including fire alarms, explosions, hurricanes, and floods.

 With the new restructuring, the Foundation added on the role of providing meals at the vehicle during disasters.
 Two Ten was growing into more than just an emergency relief non-profit – it was becoming a lifeline during the most pressing need.

 The 1960’s were a turbulent time in the United States, and Two Ten continued to expand its services to support the footwear community.
 To meet changing needs, Two Ten increased counseling services and outreach; however, it became apparent that emergency relief and counseling weren’t enough in the rapidly shifting landscape of the nation.
 In 1969, on the brink of war with Vietnam, the Foundation launched a Scholarship Program.